flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 an app without having to develop everything from scratch.

 {{site.alert.secondary}}
-  **What is the difference between a Flutter package and a plugin?** Actually, a plugin is a _type_ of package&mdash;the full designation is _plugin package_, which is generally shortened to _plugin_.
+  **What is the difference between a package and a plugin?** Actually, a plugin is a _type_ of package&mdash;the full designation is _plugin package_, which is generally shortened to _plugin_.